barnacl437/Barnacl437/README.md

 I use both Windows/Linux but currently Door. next OS gonna be System V ported on a triune brain processor.

 Knows a molecule of Python.
 Also knows Windows Batch in basic.
 I aim to learn Bash later too.
 Pretty much a newb.
 Won't accept any offers for now.
-Mark my words. 🗣️🗣️
+Mark my words. 🗣️🗣️ (at least til im good with my major on uni)

 ## do
 occasionally translating stuff.
 I recently submitted a (kinda) complete vi translation to an emulation project not gonnuh mention here.
 Yes I meant you can just understand at least English and your local speak (if any).
 Might be a boring, wasting time, if you think so, but nvm am enjoying it rn so uhhh